UmbrellaCrow612/code-handbook/pages/networking/fire-nat.md

 # Firewalls and NAT

-Certainly!
-Here's an organized explanation of firewalls using sections and markdown:

 ## Introduction to Firewalls

 A firewall is a network security device that acts as a barrier between internal and external networks, controlling the flow of network traffic based on predetermined security rules.
 Its primary purpose is to protect a network by monitoring and filtering incoming and outgoing network traffic, allowing authorized traffic to pass through while blocking or restricting unauthorized or malicious traffic.